Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

-Numerical experiments were conducted for ten representative schools from the BPS data set that span the range of school sizes and complexity of the student spatial distributions.
-The relevant metrics from the results are shown in Table \ref{tab:computation} and the optimal school bus schedules can be found in \ref{apen:results1}.
+Numerical experiments were conducted for ten representative schools from the BPS dataset that span the range of school sizes and complexity of the student spatial distributions.
+The relevant metrics from results without alternate modes are shown in Table \ref{tab:computation_base} and optimal school bus schedules can be found in \ref{apen:results_base}.
+Table \ref{tab:computation_alternate} displays results considering alternate modes for students and optimal school bus schedules can be found in \ref{apen:results_alternate}.

+Compared to the scenario without alternate modes, introducing alternate modes to students can significantly reduce the cost of school bus schedules, 15.5\% on average over 10 instances.
+Also, the number of buses needed decreases for most school instances by transporting a group of students by dedicated vehicles.
+Allowing alternate modes is particularly efficient for Craig Kimbrel, Frank Malzone and Rick Frrell, where a school bus can be replaced by transporting a few students to schools with alternate modes.
+It is worth mentioning that we assume each student is willing to take alternate modes in these experiments, and the willingness of students can be incorporated by adding additional constraints into the model.
+The school bus schedules generated considering alternate modes are at least as good as the schedules produced without alternate modes.